Virtual Fencing Research

 - A pre-conference workshop on February 12, 2020 covered Updates on Dairy Farm Management.

 The American Society of Agricultural and Biological Engineers (ASABE) dedicated a historic plaque on April 11, 2019, to celebrate a historic event in rural electrification.
 In the 1920’s the Alabama Power Company installed a rural electric line that provided service to ten farms, a cotton gin, and a dairy.
 They then met with the head of Auburn University’s Agricultural Engineering Department, Mark Nichols, to discuss rural electrification.
 The plaque commemorates the establishment of the first cooperative program for rural electrification between a power company and an agricultural engineering department.
 Read more here.

 Credit for Professional Training:

 - If you participated in an educational opportunity hosted by the Midwest Rural Energy Council and would like information on how to document instructional hours for professional training credit, click here.
-You can get documentation for participation in the MREC Annual Conference or the Stray Voltage Investigator’s Training held in May in Wisconsin.
+You can get documentation for participation in the MREC Annual Conference or the Stray Voltage Investigator’s Trainings.

 Archives of the brochures and presentations from previous annual MREC conferences can be found here.